 In summary, we will revisit from a climatological perspective the annual cycle of the diurnal cycle, stratified by opaque cloud, using the hourly resolution data.
-Section Data Sets and Processing will discuss the Prairie data, our data processing and modeling framework; and assess the long-term reliability of the opaque cloud data across the Prairies, since this is a key component of our analysis.
-Section Annual Diurnal Cycles of Opaque Cloud will show the annual cycle of the diurnal cycle of total and low level opaque cloud, which shows the diurnal cycle cloud transitions between warm and cold seasons.
-Section Warm and Cold Climates and the Transition Between them will show the diurnal climatology for the full dataset (660 station-years), stratified by OPAQm, and partitioned into two primary classes: cold (mean temperature $T_m\,<\,^\circ C$ ) with snow cover, and warm $(T_m \, > \, ^\circ C)$ without snow cover; and a third smaller mixed class near freezing.
+Section 2 will discuss the Prairie data, our data processing and modeling framework; and assess the long-term reliability of the opaque cloud data across the Prairies, since this is a key component of our analysis.
+Section 3 will show the annual cycle of the diurnal cycle of total and low level opaque cloud, which shows the diurnal cycle cloud transitions between warm and cold seasons.
+Section 4 will show the diurnal climatology for the full dataset (660 station-years), stratified by OPAQ_m, and partitioned into two primary classes:

+cold (mean temperature $T_m < 0$ °C) with snow cover, and warm $(T_m > 0^{\circ}C)$ without snow cover; and a third smaller mixed class near freezing.
 We will show the systematic differences between the radiatively forced diurnal ranges and the mean diurnal ranges and the 24-h imbalances of the warm and cold classes as a function of opaque cloud.
-Section Monthly Climatology explores the annual cycle of the monthly climatology, stratified by OPAQm for the two primary cold and warm classes.
+Section 5 explores the annual cycle of the monthly climatology, stratified by OPAQ_m for the two primary cold and warm classes.
 We will analyze the cold season diurnal cycle with snow from November to March, as well as the transition with snow in November and March between the two distinct states.
 We will show the coupled warm season structure from April to September, and summarize results on conserved variable diagrams.
 Here we also calculate the warm season 24-h imbalances of T and RH (and derived thermodynamic variables) as a function of opaque cloud cover.
-We will also estimate the coupling of the surface radiative fluxes to the diurnal climate over the annual cycle, which is important to understanding land-surface radiative feedbacks (Colman, 2015).
-Section Stratification by Windspeed will explore the impact of surface wind on the diurnal cycle in the cold and warm seasons, and Section Summary and Conclusions is a summary of our conclusions.
+We will also estimate the coupling of the surface radiative fluxes to the diurnal climate over the annual cycle, which is important to understanding landsurface radiative feedbacks [32].
+Section 6 will explore the impact of surface wind on the diurnal cycle in the cold and warm seasons, and section 7 is a summary of our conclusions.